 I believe that those who truly think that one-sided wifely submission is a timeless apostolic principle should also start taking seriously other apostolic instructions that are usually ignored (e.g. 1 Tim.
 2:8).
 I suggest beginning with greeting one another with a holy kiss.
 After all, there are just as many instructions about kisses as there are instructions about wifely submission given in the New Testament.

-In The Apostolic Tradition, attributed to Hippolytus of Rome (and written sometime in the third century), there are a several statements about the “kiss of peace” which must be “pure”.
+In The Apostolic Tradition, attributed to Hippolytus of Rome and written sometime in the third century, there are several statements about the “kiss of peace” which must be “pure”.
 18:3 states, “But the faithful shall greet one another with a kiss, men with men, and women with women.
 Men must not greet women with a kiss.”
 In other documents, such as the Martyrdom of Perpetua (written in 202 or 203 CE), we read that Christian men and women kissed each other.
 These circumstances, imminent martyrdom, were exceptional; nevertheless, it is likely that in first century churches men and women kissed each other irrespective of gender.
-In chapter 65 of his First Apology (written around 150-160), Justin Martyr writes that Christians greet each other with a kiss just before sharing the sacrament of communion.
+In chapter 65 of his First Apology (written around 150-160), Justin Martyr wrote that Christians greeted each other with a kiss just before sharing the sacrament of communion.